simplyfantastic/screenshot-tool/README.md

 ## License

-MIT — free to use, modify, and share.
+simplyfantastic & co. but free to use, modify, and share.